-How to Make a Nation: A Monocle Guide is a thought-provoking primer that informs and inspires.
+How to Make a Nation: A Monocle Guide is a thought-provoking tome.

-They are not talking about might, muscle, or nationalism—although you need a bit of a swagger every now and then.
+We are not talking about the usual ingredients, i.e. might, muscle, or nationalism—although you need a good pinch of each of them every now and then.

-At home, this country celebrates good education, well-made institutions, and its own people and their skills.
+At its centre, this country celebrates good education, well-made institutions, and its own people and their skills.

 Gestalten / Monocle’s Travel Guides have covered all major destinations.